Rockgol

-Rockgol is a television show from MTV Brasil, a football championship disputed by musicians.
+Rockgol was a television show aired by MTV Brasil, consisting of a football championship disputed by musicians.
 The show ran from 1995 to 2008, and later from 2011 to 2013, until the end of MTV Brasil.
 The matches were most famously "narrated" by comedians Paulo Bonfá and Marco Bianchi, with sarcastic and sometime off-game comments, and putting nicknames on most musicians.

 The championship

 From 1995 to 2000, the tournament was disputed in single-elimination.
 After 2001, it followed the FIFA World Cup formula of 3 groups (named M, T and V after the network) followed by single-elimination semifinals\finals.
 The only exception was 2006, with only two groups.

 The games occurred in São Paulo Athletic Club, São Paulo, except for 2000, when it happened in Rio de Janeiro.
 But the hosts say that the games happen in the small town of Birigui, SP, in the "Birigui Sports Arena" as a running joke.

 Until 2002, the teams were chosen by the musicians themselves, but in that year the bands were sorted into teams.
 The names were also free to choose, before the ready names from 2003 on (in 2003, random names: the finals were Papas Fritas - french fries x Gafanhotos - locusts; in 2004, animal names: Aranhas Negras - black spiders- vs. Tamanduás - anteaters - finals; in 2005, diseases: Resfriados - colds- vs. Diabéticos -diabetics-; in 2006, fictional nations: Luxemburgo x Pirulândia; and in 2007, parodies of real clubs: Horríver Prata - River Plate - x Milanesa - A.C.
 Milan.

 The biggest defeat was 0x17 in 1999, suffered by a team formed by Jota Quest, Sideral and Tianastácia.

 The biggest Rockgol winner is three-times champion Fredi Endres, guitarist of Comunidade Nin-Jitsu, nicknamed by the hosts "Chernobyl" because of his bizarre haircut.

 Only two persons participated in all tournaments: Ultraje a Rigor frontman Roger Moreira and Ratos de Porão guitarist Jão.